VSCodeVim/Vim/README.md

 * In visual mode, start a search with * or # using the current selection
 * Type: Boolean (Default: `false`)

+### Neovim Integration

+We now have neovim integration for Ex-commands.
+If you want to take advantage of this integration, set `"vim.enableNeovim"` to `true`, and set your `"vim.neovimPath"`.
+If you don't have neovim installed, [install neovim here](https://github.com/neovim/neovim/wiki/Installing-Neovim).
+If you don't want to install neovim, all of the old functionality should still work as is (we would really suggest neovim installing though.
+The new Ex support is super cool, and we'd like to integrate neovim more in the future).

+Please leave feedback on neovim [here](https://github.com/VSCodeVim/Vim/issues/1735).
 ### Key remapping

 There's several different settings you can use to define custom remappings.
 Also related are the [`useCtrlKeys`](#vimusectrlkeys) and [`handleKeys`](#vimhandlekeys) settings.